openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### `cwt` Key Proof Type {#cwt-proof-type}

-The CWT MUST contain the following elements :
+The CWT MUST contain the following elements:

   * in the COSE protected header (see [@!RFC8152], Section 3.1.),
     * Label 1 (`alg`): REQUIRED.
 A digital signature algorithm identifier such as per IANA "COSE Algorithms" registry [@IANA.COSE.ALGS].
 MUST NOT be an identifier for a symmetric algorithm (MAC).